Developed through NFACC

 Is my viewpoint heard and do I have an influence?

-This is arguably the most important question for anyone who chooses to participate in the Public Comment Period process.
+This is arguably the most important question for anyone who chooses to participate in the Public Comment Period.
 The answer is an emphatic “Yes”.

-It is the Code Secretaries who are charged with receiving all of the feedback from the Public Comment Period and organizing and providing this to the Committee members they facilitate.
-Here is a small sampling of their comments on this process:
+Code Managers are charged with collating all the feedback from the Public Comment Period before organizing and providing this to the Committee members they facilitate.

 Measures are in place to protect the privacy of both individuals and organizations who submit information as part of the Public Comment Period.

-“As an individual, when you submit information you are required to enter your name and email address,” says Mikki Shatosky, NFACC Project Assistant.
-“This helps ensure the integrity of the information.
-It also provides us with a way to contact the person providing the feedback if there is a question about their submission.
-However, names and email addresses are kept in confidence.”
-They are not provided to the Code Development Committee or shared publicly.
+A name and email address must be entered to ensure the integrity of the information and provide a means for contacting an individual if there are questions about their submission.
+However, names and email addresses are kept in confidence; they are not provided to the Code Committee or shared publicly.

 Supporting strong Codes for a sustainable future

-Here’s a breakdown of the key steps related to this Public Comment Period:
+Here’s a breakdown of the key steps related to the Public Comment Period:

 Step 1: Dates are determined

-A majority of the Code development process centers on the various stakeholders who make up the Code Development Committee working together to develop a draft document.
+Most of the Code process centers on the various stakeholders who make up the Code Committee working together to develop a draft document.
 Once this critical achievement is realized, the focus turns to organizing and delivering the Public Comment Period.

 Step 2: Communication is delivered